Volunteer Coordinator: email@example.com

 All of the information and activities may seem a bit overwhelming, but we promise there is an opportunity somewhere in our program for your expertise.
 Please see below for an explanation of specific areas where the band can use your help.
 Remember, you can get involved at any level.
 There is nothing that says that if you volunteer to help that you are now committed to be at every practice and event.
 The more people that volunteer the easier it is to spread the load around.
 If something here sparks your interest or you think there is something else you can offer just let us know.
-You can contact our Volunteer Coordinator, Cindy Est at firstname.lastname@example.org, or fill out the volunteer form that you can download here.
+You can contact our Booster Volunteer Coordinator at firstname.lastname@example.org.

 In order to better protect our students it is required that all volunteers complete Wentzville School District Volunteer Forms A and B and submit these to the district.
 There is no charge for these.
 In order to travel on an overnight trip with the students the FBI/Highway Patrol Background Check is necessary.

 Working with this special group of young people can be very rewarding and lots of FUN!
 Someday your child will thank you for your support.

 - Fitting – Every band member gets fitted for a uniform in August.